GauSampada/.github/profile/README.md

 ## Overview
 **GauSampada** is an innovative mobile application designed to support the conservation and improvement of indigenous Indian cow breeds.
 It aims to empower farmers with knowledge, tools, and marketplace access to enhance sustainability, economic growth, and biodiversity conservation.
 The app aligns with the Kamdhenu Program and supports multiple Sustainable Development Goals (SDGs).

 ## Features

 ### 1. **Breed Information Module**
    - Provides detailed insights on Indian cow breeds, their characteristics, and ideal breeding conditions.
-   - AI-powered breed recommendation based on farmer's location and needs.
+   - AI-powered breed recommendation based on the farmer's location and needs.

 ### 2. **AI-Driven Disease Prediction**
    - Farmers can upload images of cows.